leisuzz/Randomly-Generate-Unique-Numbers/README.md

 # Randomly-Generate-Unique-Numbers
-Generate 1 to 10000 unique numbers in random order Result will show in both console and html page.
+Generate 1 to 10000 unique numbers in random order.
+Result will show in both console and html page.